When Can a Doctor Help Your Back Pain?

 What Doctor Should I See for Back Pain?

 If your back pain is from a recent strain or mild injury, your primary care doctor can probably help.
 But if the pain is severe, ongoing, or accompanied by other symptoms such as numbness or tingling in your arms or legs, it may be time to see a back doctor.
 Start with someone who specializes in nonsurgical treatment for back pain.
-This can include a physiatrist, chiropractor, physical therapist, or orthopaedic physician assistant.
-They can evaluate your condition and offer appropriate treatment to help alleviate your pain.
+This can include a physiatrist, chiropractor, physical therapist, orthopaedic physician assistant, or nurse practitioner.
+They can evaluate your condition and offer appropriate treatments to help alleviate your pain.
 Depending on your circumstances, they might also refer you to another type of back specialist -- for example, a pain management specialist or spine surgeon.

 What Happens When I Visit a Back Doctor?